Why do some people feel ill in VR?

 In addition to hardware improvements and framerates, AltspaceVR has implemented several features that help people reduce and eliminate nausea:

 - Teleporting - Being able to move instantaneously from point-to-point does not communicate motion to the brain, thereby eliminating motion sickness.

 - Snap Turning - On all hardware, AltspaceVR provides means for "ratcheted" or "stepped" rotation of the view in VR.
 In other words when turning, your view will pivot about 20 degrees of rotation.
 Again, this does not trigger nausea in most people.

-- Snap Motion - On certain hardware, including the Gear VR, swiping forward on the touchpad will move the perspective forward in an increment that does not trigger motion sickness.
+- Snap Motion - On certain hardware, swiping forward on the touchpad will move the perspective forward in an increment that does not trigger motion sickness.

 Suggestions for Eliminating Motion Sickness

 Some VR HMDs that are mobile phone based, do not have this positional camera element.
 One may notice that slight shifts of weight while standing can cause faint dizziness.
 We recommend that while using Mobile HMDs, you should try to either remain seated, or standing with your weight centered on your feet.
 This will help eliminate the sensation that what you are seeing in VR, conflicts with small side-to-side motions.